nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 SunRez displays an error stating which field is incorrectly formatted and requests the user to try again after fixing the stated error.

         Use case ends.
-* 1b.
-The resident's phone number or email are in use by an existing resident.
-    * 1b1.
-SunRez displays an error stating which field is already in use and requests the user to try again after fixing the stated error.

-        Use case ends.
 * 2a.
 SunRez encounters an error while saving the content.
     * 2a1.
 SunRez shows an error message and requests the user to try their command again.